Office of the

 Under the amended laws, state, county and local law enforcement agencies in Illinois must also submit annual reports to the Attorney General’s Office regarding their compliance with the TRUST Act and the VOICES Act.

-Instructions to Law Enforcement on Annual Illinois Trust Act and VOICES Act Reporting
+Instructions to Law Enforcement on Annual Illinois TRUST Act and VOICES Act Reporting

 Questions regarding the annual reporting requirements may be directed to LEA.Reports@ilag.gov by using the subject line: “Question About Reporting.”

-Training Webinars for Law Enforcement on Annual Illinois Trust Act and VOICES Act Reporting
+Training Webinars for Law Enforcement on Annual Illinois TRUST Act and VOICES Act Reporting

 The Attorney General’s Office offers periodic training webinars on law enforcement’s obligations under the TRUST, VOICES, and Way Forward Acts.
 These webinars include a basic explanation of U and T visas, as well as important information about Way Forward Act reporting deadlines and guidance on completing and submitting the annual report to the Attorney General’s Office.
 Please email Special.Events@ilag.gov to request to be added to the distribution list for information on future TRUST, VOICES, and Way Forward Act trainings.